Last year we finally got summer right.

 ** To see how the Loosli Learning Camp went last year, check out Saren’s blog HERE.

-If you’d like step-by-step instructions, printable charts, activity lists, photos, and everything you need to create and implement your own Learning Adventures Camp, click here for our “Do-it-Yourself Summer Camp Kit.“
+If you’d like step-by-step instructions, printable charts, activity lists, photos, and more to help guide you through creating and implementing your own Learning Adventures Camp, click here to learn more about our “Do-it-Yourself Summer Camp Kit.”
+(At just $15 it’s a steal!)